 This is another of the most important Museums in Thessaloniki.
 This was an extremely important city during the Byzantine Empire.
 In fact, Thessaloniki has 12 Byzantine Churches that UNESCO has designated as World Heritage sites, plus the Byzantine Baths and the city walls, portions of which are also from the Byzantine era.

 The Museum of Byzantine culture is another of the Museums in Thessaloniki that tells a large part of city’s tale.
 The permanent collection fills 11 galleries.
 Learn about the public, private, spiritual, and commercial life of Byzantium.
-Enjoy precious objects, glittering mosaics, sacred art, artifacts, and thorough descriptions.
+Enjoy precious objects, glittering mosaics, sacred art, artifacts, and thorough descriptions that open up the Byzantine world.

-The museum is an award winning design by architect Kyriakos Krokos.
+The museum is a cultural monument in itself – an award winning design by architect Kyriakos Krokos.
 The building’s textures and lighting add a sense of reverence, mystery, and discovery to the experience.

 The Museum of Byzantine Culture generally has the same visiting hours as the Archaeological Museum.
 Because it is directly next to the Archaeological Museum, you can easily combine your visits, and in fact there is even a combined ticket that includes several other museums in Thessaloniki, too.
 Consult the museum’s site for details.